Linux-Comedi/comedi/INSTALL.md

 **openSUSE Leap 15.6** requires the certificate to have "Code Signing" extended key usage, but its **dkms** package version is too old to generate a certificate with this usage.
-So it may be necessary to generate the certicate and key manually.
+So it may be necessary to generate the certificate and key manually.

 ##### Setting Up Module Signing Support On Arch Linux